ElliotKillick/windows-vs-linux-loader-architecture/README.md

 Something interesting to note is that the GNU `dlsym` approach to supporting concurrency ensures a module isn't initializing/uninitializing midway through its search while Windows `GetProcAddress` provides no such guarantee.
 However, module initialization isn't a requirement for safely retrieving a symbol from a library.
 By splitting module mapping and snapping as well as the maintenance of module information data structures (not including `LDR_DDAG_NODE`) from module initialization/deinitialization, the Windows loader achieves greater concurrency.

 Keep in mind, that if your program frees libraries whose exports/symbols are still in use (*after* locating them with `GetProcAddress` or `dlsym`), then you can expect your application to crash due to your own negligence.
+In other words, `GetProcAddress`/`dlsym` only protects from internal data races (within the loader).
+However, you the programmer are responsible for guarding against external data races.
+Said in another way again: The loader doesn't know what your program might do.
+So, the loader can only maintain consistency with itself.

 ## Lazy Linking Synchronization